offbynull/portmapper/README.md

 ## Quick-start Guide

-If you're using Maven, include portmapper as a dependency.
+Port Mapper requires JDK7 or later.
+If you're using Maven POM, add "portmapper" as a dependency.

 ```xml
 <dependency>